 In May 2020, the year that literally brought the world to a standstill, I heard the words – ‘Genetic Haemachromatosis’ for the first time.
 The most common genetic condition in the UK, GH is an iron overload disorder, which means that my body lacks the ability to regulate iron intake from food, as a result, it builds to toxically high levels.

-I am what they call, a C282Y Homozygote.
-Basically, I inherited a faulty gene from each of my parents, creating a nasty double gene combo responsible for the toxic levels of iron that had been silently damaging my body over the years.
+I am what they call – a C282Y Homozygote.
+Basically, I inherited a faulty gene from each one of my parents – creating a nasty double gene combo responsible for toxic levels of iron.

-High levels of iron, if untreated causes significant damage to bones and organs, including the heart, liver and pancreas.
-Many go undiagnosed for many years and as a result, suffer significant health problems, and unfortunately, many have lost their lives as a result.
+High levels of iron cause significant damage to bones and organs, including the heart, liver and pancreas.
+Many go undiagnosed for years, suffering significant health problems as a result.
+Unfortunately, many have lost their lives.

 For a number of years I had struggled with painful joint issues, cardiac problems, fatigue and abdominal pain.
 When I got my genetic confirmation in the August of 2020, everything suddenly made sense.
 The years of pain had an answer.

-I was devastated to learn there was no cure and I’d need lifelong scans and treatment.
-However, having an answer was a weight lifted and finally, a way forward.
-There was treatment and support out there.
+It’s devastating to learn there’s no cure, and lifelong scans and treatment are needed.
+However, having an answer is a weight lifted and finally, a way forward.
+There are effective treatments out there.

 Since being diagnosed, my sister was genetically tested and diagnosed with GH, she too, is a C282Y Homozygote.
 I call us ‘The GOTES’.
-Thankfully, she has not loaded and although she has symptoms, she and her daughter (who too, will have inherited one of the genes) will always be supported and cared for, as a result, they will never suffer the way I have.
+Thankfully, she and her daughter (who too, will have inherited one of the genes) will always be supported and cared for.
+They will never suffer the way many have.

 You can read my story featured on BBC Wales NEWS by following this link; https://www.bbc.co.uk/news/uk-wales-57242098.amp

-It is thanks to Haemachromatosis UK, the only UK charity dedicated to supporting those with GH and their family, I was able to better understand the condition and come to terms with the changes that inevitably come with a genetic disorder.
-Their helpline was an incredible source of support for me, run by volunteers who themselves either have GH or family members with the condition, have been exceptional.
+It’s thanks to Haemachromatosis UK (HUK) I was able to better understand the condition and come to terms with the changes that inevitably come with a genetic disorder.
+Their helpline was an incredible source of support for me – run by volunteers who themselves either have GH or family members with the condition.

 As a small charity, they campaign tirelessly to better the understanding of GH, train medical professionals, campaign for quicker diagnosis, conduct research and support all who are impacted by GH.

-If you recognise any of the symptoms of GH in yourself, speak to your GP.
-A simple Iron panel blood test is all it takes to see elevated iron in your blood and body, and once noticed you can then receive what is often life-saving treatment.
+If you recognise any of the symptoms of GH in yourself; speak to your GP.
+A simple Iron panel blood test is all it takes to see elevated iron in your blood and body.
+Once noticed, you can then receive what is often, life-saving treatment.